ecg-icas/icas/src/source/campaign-linkedads.rst

 Overrides
 """""""""
-A linkedAd can have certain overrides as well; for instance, a campaign-level CPC can be set 5 cents, but one ad is allowed to spend more (6 cents) - this should be defined on the linkedAd, as an override.
+A linkedAd can have certain overrides as well; for instance, a campaign-level CPC can be set to 5 cents, but one ad is allowed to spend more (6 cents) - this should be defined on the linkedAd, as an override.
 Another option is to set a specific budget for an ad in a campaign; if the campaign has a daily budget of 20 euros, it is possible to limit the spent of a single ad in that campaign to 10 euros, making sure that the budget of the campaign